openvinotoolkit/openvino/tools/pot/docs/E2eExample.md

 The example has been verified in Ubuntu 18.04 Operating System with Python 3.6 installed.

 In case of issues while running the example, refer to [POT Frequently Asked Questions](@ref pot_docs_FrequentlyAskedQuestions) for help.

-## Environment Setup

-1. Install OpenVINO&trade; toolkit and Model Optimizer, Accuracy Checker and Post-training Optimization Tool components following the [Installation Guide](@ref pot_InstallationGuide).
-2. Activate the Python* environment and OpenVINO environment as described in the [Installation Guide](@ref pot_InstallationGuide).
-3. Create a separate working directory and navigate to it.

-In the instructions below, the Post-Training Optimization Tool directory `<POT_DIR>` is referred to:
- - `<ENV>/lib/python<version>/site-packages/` in the case of PyPI installation, where `<ENV>` is a Python* environment where OpenVINO is installed and `<version>` is a Python* version, e.g. `3.6`.

-`<INSTALL_DIR>` is the directory where Intel&reg; Distribution of OpenVINO&trade; toolkit is installed.

 ## Model Preparation